PDP-8: Interrupts

 There is a single interrupt line on the PDP-8 I/O bus.
 The processor handles any interrupt by disabling further interrupts and executing a JMS to location 0000.
 As it is difficult to write reentrant subroutines, it is difficult to nest interrupts and this is usually not done; each interrupt runs to completion and re-enables interrupts just before executing the JMP I 0 instruction that returns from the interrupt.

 Because there is only a single interrupt line on the I/O bus, the occurrence of an interrupt does not inform the processor of the source of the interrupt.
 Instead, the interrupt service routine has to serially poll each active I/O device to see if it is the source.
 The code that does this is called a skip chain because it consists of a series of PDP-8 "test and skip if flag set" I/O instructions.
 (It was not unheard-of for a skip chain to reach its end without finding any device in need of service.)
 The relative interrupt priority of the I/O devices is determined by their position in the skip chain: If several devices interrupt, the device tested earlier in the skip chain is serviced first.

 Books

 An engineering textbook popular in the 1980s, The Art of Digital Design by David Winkel and Franklin Prosser, contains an example problem spanning several chapters in which the authors demonstrate the process of designing a computer that is compatible with the PDP-8/I. The function of every component is explained.
 Although it is not a production design, as it uses more modern SSI and MSI components and solid state rather than core memory, the exercise provides a detailed description of the computer's operation.

 Unlicensed clones

 The USSR produced the minicomputers Saratov-1 and Saratov-2, which cloned the PDP-8 and PDP-8/E, respectively.

+There was a minicomputer named IZOT-0310, produced in Bulgaria in 70s and 80s, which cloned PDP-8L.

+In Cuba, the Instituto Central de Investigación Digital (ICID), now COMBIOMED, produced in the 70s the minicomputers CID-201, CID 201-A and CID 201-B, partial clones (architecture and instructions) of PDP-8/S and PDP-8/L.